thangtran3112/nests/serverless-graphql-rest/README.md

 * Boiler plate code for NestJS with Node20x
 * Deployment with AWS Serverless on Api Gateway and Lambda
 * Deployment with AWS on ECS
-* Deployment with Google Cloud
+* Deployment with Google Cloud Function
 * Reference: https://github.com/nestjs/docs.nestjs.com/issues/96

 ## Description